ojoaosoares/codeForces/README.md

 ## Repository Structure

-- Each folder is associated with a specific problem and contains the corresponding solution.
+- Each file is associated with a specific problem and contains the corresponding solution.
 - Files are named descriptively for easy identification.

 ## How to Navigate